javalsai/lidm/README.md

 * Make (Also optional, but does things atomatically, make sure `gcc` and `mkdir -p` work as expected).

 # Usage
+Regarding arguments: If a single argument is provided (don't even do `--` or standard parsing...), it passes that argument to `chvt` on startup, used (at least) by the dinit service.

 On top of pure intuition:
 * You can change focus of session/user/passwd with up/down arrows.
 * In case arrow keys do nothing on the focused input (Either is empty text or doesn't have more options), it tries to change session and if there's only one session it changes user.